Development, Approval and Administration of University Policies

 To define a coordinated and consistent process for identification, development, approval, dissemination and administration of all non-academic University policies.

-All University policy and related procedures except academic policies and regulations which are contained in the University's Academic Calendar and Board of Regents' policies which are intended to guide the operation of the Board and Senate.
+All University policy and related procedures except academic policies and regulations which are contained in the University's Academic Calendar and Board of Regents' policies which are intended to guide the operation of the Senate and the Board, respectively.

 Sponsor - A senior administrator, normally a Vice-President, with overall responsibility for an assigned policy including: drafting the policy; carrying out appropriate consultation/assessment; evaluating implications of the policy including risks and costs, and seeking legal advice, where appropriate; developing and carrying out the communications plan and the implementation plan; writing any related procedures; monitoring compliance through regular review of the policy.
 The sponsor may designate a delegate, who must be named.

-Policies exist to ensure that the University's processes and practices align with the University's strategic direction, core principles, regulatory and governance environment and need for change.
+Policies exist to ensure that the University's processes and practices align with the University's vision, mission and values, regulatory and governance environment and need for change.
 They describe the University's position on a particular issue.
 Procedures for implementation, communication and compliance monitoring should be developed for each policy.

 A University policy: